Updated: Aug 6, 2021

 Internet Essentials by Comcast Offers two (2) months of free internet if you apply and are approved by December 31, 2021.
 After the promotion, regular rates apply and the cost increases to $9.95 plus tax.
 There is no contract and users can cancel at any time without penalty.
 The program also offers low-cost computers to approve applicants.
 Apply to the Internet Essentials program here.

-Get help paying for textbooks and/or college supplies
+Access help to pay for textbooks and/or college supplies

 Discuss your situation with your professor and identify alternatives for getting books and supplies, including checking with the library for free access to electronic or printed versions, or reaching out to fellow students to see if any would be interested in sharing the cost of textbooks or sharing what they have already bought.